 Oh brother, as much as I had heard about this book I was prepared to have my mind blown.
 Well, the book was a huge disappointment for me.
 It basically compares his biological father who follows the conventional wisdom of going to school, getting a high paying job, going into debt, and being a slave to the institution until he can retire, to his friend’s dad who teaches him how to build wealth by being an owner and investing in property.
 My uncle said I was disappointed in the book because I am already well into my financial education so the concepts seemed remedial, which I guess I can understand; but even the writing style was subpar in my opinion.
 Honestly, that man is a marketing genius for the level of success he’s had because of that book.
 I mean he could have included a few clear action steps and it would have made all the difference.
 But, I guess everyone is entitled to their opinion.
 Even though I am right.

 I’m currently working my way through this one.
 It is THICK y’all.
 Since I manifested money now I need to know how to best manage it.
 Because I am such a Tony Robbins fan I have watched so many videos of him talking about this book that I can finish the sentences by just reading the first few words- at least this has been the case with the first two chapters.
 Tony’s great at being consistent in his language whether in the book, video, training program etc. As I work through it I am sure there will be a lot of actionable steps to take which I will be sharing with you.
 I recommend anything he does so go get it and read along with me.
-If your are short on time, there are also various summaries of the book available by different companies and Tony’s shorter version of this book titled, Unshakeable.
+If you’re short on time, there are also various summaries of the book available by different companies and Tony’s shorter version of this book titled, Unshakeable.